IPC::System::Simple - Run commands simply, with detailed diagnostics

 section below.

-You've found a bug in IPC::System::Simple
+You've found a bug in IPC::System::Simple.
+Please check

-to see if an updated version of IPC::System::Simple
+to see if an updated version of IPC::System::Simple is

 available.
 If not, please file a bug report according to the Reporting